jinyoonok2/CMPSC487-Project-2/README.md

 With all dependencies installed, navigate to the project directory (if you haven't already) and run:

 ```
-python db_login_final.py
+python app.py
 ```

-This will launch the program.
+This will launch the program. and open the web browser.
+If the web browser did not open automatically, please go to the link: http://127.0.0.1:5000/ (local)

 ## Usage